 - SQL Query Stress allows you to run multiple, concurrent queries on a server.

 - Azure Data Studio: the artist formerly known as SQL Operations Studio – is the new, open-source, cross-platform SQL Server management tool.

 - statisticsparser.com: turns the text output from SET STATISTICS into readable, sortable tables.

-- SentryOne Plan Explorer: powerful tool to analyze execution plans
+- SentryOne Plan Explorer: powerful tool to analyze execution plans in SSMS and ADS

 - #sqlhelp on Twitter: short-form questions